Vision - 8 Key Global Trends

 We live in an era of unprecedented financialisation.
 This is seen in financial leverage strategies, which allow banks to securitise debt and treat this as a secondary asset.
 This is seen in the role of Central Banks, which can mandate new asset creation through credit policies, and assign these to the physical banking network.
 This is seen in the rise of Fintech.

 National demographic change is transforming wealth, assets and productivity.
 In Europe, we have an aging population, changing the ratio of working people to retirees.
 People are living longer.
-Immigration within the EU (e.g. from Poland to England) has created social tension.
+Immigration within the EU (e.g. from Poland to England) has created internal social and geopolitical tension.
+The inability to absorb different cultures and religions in global cities such as London, Paris or Brussels is creating significant current and future problems.
 Most capital and major cities now account for the majority of population and economic activity.

 Demographic Change and Global Population